mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 #### 4.1.1 Finalization of Draft Design and Implementation Plan

 Within 10 working days of the Contract being awarded, the Technical Authority will provide any comments electronically that it has regarding the draft design and implementation plan submitted by the Contractor as part of its bid.
 The Contractor must update its Design and Implementation Plan to reflect Technical Authority's comments and resubmit it electronically to Technical Authority for approval within 5 working days.

 The Design and Implementation Plan must specify the delivery dates for all deliverables identified in Phases 2 and 3.
-Canada’s Open Government Portal team will use a public facing version control repository hosting service - GitHub.com.
-This will enable anyone to subscribe to notifications of changes while also allowing for conversations, issue tracking, and code reviews.

-##### 4.1.1.1 Deliverable(s)

-###### 1. Finalized Design and Implementation Plan

-Due date: Within 15 working days of Contract award
+15 days following the approval by the Technical Authority:
+- the code must be uploaded to the public GitHub repository and ready for the demonstration phase.
+- the presentation to include a Microsoft PowerPoint (.ppt) or Open Office Impress (.sxi) format and a demonstration of the prototype delivered to the Technical Authority.

 #### 4.1.2 Demonstration

 The Contractor must demonstrate the basic functionality of Solution including at a minimum an early stage functional prototype (defined as a minimum viable demonstration of capability) to the Technical Authority and representatives of Canada, in person at a location to be determined by the Technical Authority.

 At a minimum the presentation must include: a functionality demonstration of the prototype of the Solution and an overview of the Contractor’s proposed design and implementation plan for Phase 2 and 3.
-The presentation should also include an overview of the Innovati veness, Scalability, Accessibility and Functionality of the proposed Solution.
+The presentation should also include an overview of the Innovativeness, Scalability, Accessibility and Functionality of the proposed Solution.

-The prototype must
-demonstrate the ability to improve the accessibility of Digital Assets in relation to at least one of the accessibility issues proposed to be addressed in the Contractor’s draft Design and Implementation Plan.
+The prototype must demonstrate the ability to improve the accessibility of Digital Assets in relation to at least one of the accessibility issues proposed to be addressed in the Contractor’s draft Design and Implementation Plan.

 An independent panel will observe the presentation and convene to determine whether to move forward with Phases 2 and 3 of the Contract.

-##### 4.1.2.1 Deliverable(s)

-###### 1. Presentation to include .ppt format and a demonstration of the prototype delivered to the Technical Authority.

-Due date: Within 15 working days of Contract award

 #### 4.1.3 Financial Proposal

 The Contractor must provide a Financial Proposal for Phases 2 and 3 of the Work in accordance with Annex B, Basis of Payment.
-The Financial Proposal for Phases 2 and 3 will be subject to negotiation with Canada.
-Upon Canada’s request, the Contractor must provide Price Support for the Financial Proposal for Phases 2 and 3, which may include; a current published price list indicating the percentage discount available to Canada; or copies of paid invoices for the like quality and quantity of the goods, services or both sold to other customers; or price or rate certifications; or any other supporting documentation as requested by Canada.
+The Financial Proposal for Phases 2 and 3 will be subject to negotiation with GC.
+Upon GC’s request, the Contractor must provide Price Support for the Financial Proposal for Phases 2 and 3, which may include; a current published price list indicating the percentage discount available to Canada; or copies of paid invoices for the like quality and quantity of the goods, services or both sold to other customers; or price or rate certifications; or any other supporting documentation as requested by GC.

 The Financial Proposal for Phases 2 and 3 must include the following information, as applicable, for each element of the Work:

-a) Labour: For each individual and (or) labour category to be assigned to the Work, indicate: i) the hourly rate, inclusive of overhead and profit; and ii) the estimated number of hours.
+  a) Labour: For each individual and (or) labour category to be assigned to the Work, indicate:
+      i) the hourly rate, inclusive of overhead and profit; and ii) the estimated number of hours.

   b) Materials and Supplies: Identify each category of materials and supplies required to complete the Work and provide the pricing basis.

   c) Subcontracts: Identify any proposed subcontractor and provide for each one the same price breakdown information as contained in this article.

   d) Other Direct Charges: Identify any other direct charges anticipated, such as long distance communications and rentals, and provide the pricing basis.

   e) Profit: Identify proposed profit, if any, and the basis on which it is computed and applied.

   f) Overhead: State the applicable overhead.

   g) Applicable Tax: Identify any Applicable Tax separately.

-##### 4.1.3.1 Deliverable(s)

-###### 1. Financial Proposal for Phases 2 and 3 of the challenge delivered to the Contracting Authority electronically in .pdf format.

 Due date: Within 15 working days of Contract award

-### 4.2 Phase 2 (Optional)
+### 4.2 Phase 2 (Conditional)

 #### 4.2.1 Development and Testing